xiaodongliang/design.automation-extract-fabpart/README.md

 12. Click [Start WorkItem].
 Wait a moment
 13. It will output the csv file, and upload to Forge bucket, and send web page with the download link of the csv

-Note: do not define the output file as *.txt or *.html if you want to use this LearnForge tutorial because it upload to Forge bucket, but bucket does not accept *.txt or *.html now.
+Note: do not define the output file as *.txt or *.html if you want to use this LearnForge tutorial because it uploads to Forge bucket, but bucket does not accept *.txt or *.html now.